shiyongming/torch-tensorrt_sample/README.md

 4. open a browser amd enter `localhost:8889`

-5. Some benchmarks (time per batch) of SSD300 on 3080Ti GPU
+5. Some benchmarks (time per batch) of SSD300

    Batch=1